-The security standards identified within this Security Plan will apply to Networx information, information systems, Networx telecommunications infrastructure, products, and services identified within the Networx Universal RFP, TQC-JTB-05-0001.
+The security standards identified within this Networx Security Plan will apply to Networx information, information systems, Networx telecommunications infrastructure, products, and services identified within the Networx Enterprise RFP.

-The following laws, regulations and policies shown in Figure A2-2 will be used to categorize information and information systems based on the objectives of providing appropriate levels of information security according to a range of risk levels.
+The regulations, standards and policies shown in Figure A2-2 will be used to categorize information and information systems, based on the objectives of providing appropriate levels of information security according to a range of risk levels.